littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 - Glossary files: `merges.txt` files; some may be `vocab.txt` file or `vocab.json` file; and some models will also contain additional file `added_tokens.json`.
 - Other supporting files.

-The following Web API in Endpoint can be pulled to all downloaded models, returning an array of strings, each element being the corresponding model ID.
+The following web API in Endpoint can be pulled to all downloaded models, returning an array of strings, each element being the corresponding model ID.

 ```text
 GET /openai/models